 What are Sugar Baby Watermelons?

-An interesting nugget amongst Sugar Baby watermelon information is its very high “brix” measurement.
+An interesting nugget about a Sugar Baby watermelon is its very high “brix” measurement.
 What does “brix” measurement mean?
 Commercial watermelon growers value melons high in sugar and the name for this sweetness is called “brix” and can be scientifically measured.
 As its name implies, Sugar Baby watermelons have a brix measurement of 10.2 and rank as one of the sweetest watermelon cultivars.
 Citrullus lanatus, or Sugar Baby watermelon, is an incredibly productive grower as well.

 Sugar Baby Cultivation

 Most people start this melon via seed indoors at least six to eight weeks before outdoor planting time.
-These melons need rich, well-draining soil, amended with compost and manure.
+These melons need rich, well-draining soil, amended with compost and composted manure.
 Plant them in an area with at least eight hours of sun exposure per day and account for at least 60 square feet of space per plant.

 Additional Sugar Baby Information

 Sugar Baby watermelon care requires consistent irrigation.
-Drip irrigation is recommended, as Sugar Baby varieties, like all watermelons, are susceptible to a variety of fungal diseases.
+Drip irrigation is recommended as Sugar Baby varieties, like all watermelons, are susceptible to a variety of fungal diseases.
 Crop rotation and fungicide applications can also reduce the risk of potentially deadly disease.

 These melons may also become infested with striped cucumber beetle which can be controlled through hand picking, rotenone applications, or floating row covers installed at planting.
-Aphids and nematodes, as well as diseases such as anthracnose, gummy stem blight and powdery mildew may all afflict the Sugar Baby watermelon crop.
+Aphids and nematodes, as well as diseases such as anthracnose, gummy stem blight, and powdery mildew may all afflict the Sugar Baby watermelon crop.

 Lastly, these melons, like all melons, are pollinated by bees.
 The plants have both yellow male and female flowers.
 Bees transfer pollen from male blooms to female blooms, resulting in pollination and fruit set.
 On occasion, the plants do not get pollinated, usually due to wet weather conditions or insufficient bee populations.

-In this case, a little specialized Sugar Baby watermelon care is in order.
-You may need to give nature a hand, by hand pollinating the melons to increase productivity.
+In this case a little specialized Sugar Baby watermelon care is in order.
+You may need to give nature a hand by hand pollinating the melons to increase productivity.
 Simply dab the male flowers gently with a small paintbrush or cotton swab and transfer the pollen to the female blooms.